Home / Competition Requirements

 Teams have the option to reuse, repair, refurbish, and/or recycle as part of their project or any combination of these activities

-Youth Empowerment Challenge Requirements
+Community Empowerment Challenge Requirements

-TD Entrepreneurship Requirements
+Entrepreneurship Challenge Requirements

 The TD Entrepreneurship Challenge empowers Enactus teams to identify, create and deliver projects that teach relevant entrepreneurship skills, empowering aspiring and existing entrepreneurs.